 In accordance with IAS 36 "Impairment of Assets", the Company regularly examines whether there is any indication that intangible assets and property, plant and equipment with a definite useful life are impaired.
 If such evidence exists, the company performs an impairment test to assess whether the carrying amount of the assets (or groups of assets corresponding to the cash-generating units) does not exceed its recoverable amount, defined as the higher of fair value less costs to sell and value in use.

-No impairment was identified for 2023 and 2022.
+No impairment losses were identified for 2024 and 2023.